generaxion/axio-starter/README.md

 ## 5. Scripts

-By default, you get [external SVG polyfill svgxuse](https://github.com/Keyamoon/svgxuse), [jQuery-free fitvids](https://www.npmjs.com/package/fitvids) and our framework for navigation (navigation.js).
+By default, you get [external SVG polyfill svgxuse](https://github.com/Keyamoon/svgxuse), [jQuery-free fitvids](https://www.npmjs.com/package/fitvids) and our framework for navigation.
+There is [a11y-dialog](https://github.com/edenspiekermann/a11y-dialog) for accessible overlay menu.
 Also we synchronize image markup from Classic Editor to Gutenberg in front-end to make styling easier (not critical or some cases even needed).

+**Protip:** If you are using jQuery, take into account that Aucor Core moves jQuery to the bottom of the document as a speed optimization.
+If it causes a problem for you, add a filter `add_filter('aucor_core_speed_move_jquery', '__return_false');`.

 ### 5.1 Directory structure